-These dogs are fierce-looking and muscular — bred to look like armored tanks with a distinctive no-nonsense face.
-But inside, they are affectionate companions with great temperaments.
+These dogs are fierce-looking and muscular—bred to look like armored tanks with distinctive no-nonsense faces.
+But inside, they are affectionate companions with excellent temperaments.

 Despite being a new breed, dog lovers adore them and are fondly known as Bully Pit or American Bully Pit.

 We will tell you all you need to know about the American Bully XL.
-From its origins, diet, to how to care for them and their common health problems.
+From its origins and diet to how to care for them and their common health problems.
 Read on and see if the American Bully XL is the right breed for you.

 Origin of the American Bully XL

-The American Bully XL is one of four varieties of the American Bully breed — an extension of the American Pit Bull Terrier.
+The American Bully XL is one of four varieties of the American Bully breed — an extension of the American Pit Bull Terrier or American Staffordshire Terrier.
 According to the United Kennel Club, the present-day American Bully breed is a hybrid influenced by the American Bulldog, English Bulldog, and Olde English Bulldogge.

-Although the ancestor, the American Pit Bull Terrier, has a rich history, dating back centuries, the American Bully XL is a young breed.
+Although the American Pit Bull Terrier’s ancestor has a rich history, dating back centuries, the XL American Bully is a young breed.
 It dates back a few decades to the 1980s and 1990s when dedicated stock risers set out to engender the perfect family companion.

-Early in the 21st century (2004), the American Bully Kennel Club was initiated, and it officially recognized the American Bully breed.
-In 2013, the United Kennel Club also officially recognized the American Bully pedigree.
+Early in the 21st century (2004), the American Bully Kennel Club was initiated and officially recognized as the American Bully breed.
+In 2013, the United Kennel Club officially recognized the American Bully pedigree.

 As such, to get a pure breed that maintains the goals of the initial breeders, we recommend sticking to professionals who care about the qualities and bloodline of their American Bullies.

 The size and shape of a dog’s tail give plenty of information about the breed.
-However, since the four are essentially the same breed, the only way to set these bullies apart is by scrutinizing their sizes.
+However, since the four are essentially the same breed, scrutinizing their sizes is the only way to set these bullies apart.
 Their size ranges are as follows:

 - The Pocket American Bullies are the smallest.
 They measure 14 to 17 inches in height.